 Bad Company 3 may be a wish too far, but for those like me who appreciate this spin-off’s quirks, a new entry would need to hold onto the spirit of this series outlier: slower-paced, smaller-scaled and offering more evenly matched interactions between man and machine that can make even a halfway decent player feel like a hero.

-This feature is taken from Official Xbox Magazine – get your issue delivered every month and
+This feature is taken from Official Xbox Magazine – get your issue delivered every month and save up to 55% on a print and digital subscription (opens in new tab)

 Looking for more on DICE’s legendary FPS series?
-See where Battlefield Bad Company 2 placed in our ranking of the best Battlefield games
+See where Battlefield Bad Company 2 placed in our ranking of the best Battlefield games.